MashuAjmera/Visitor-Management/README.md

 # Visitor-Management

-An entry management software hosted at http://visitormgmt.herokuapp.com for demo only.
+An entry management software hosted at http://visitormgmt.herokuapp.com for demo purpose only.

 ## Problem Known